2003 Afro-Asian Games: Opening ceremony

 The Opening ceremony of the Games were held in the G. M. C. Balayogi Stadium - the main stadium of the events - at 5:30 pm IST.
 The organisers considered it as "a benchmark of the Games".
 The Opening ceremony of the Games showcased the cultural heritage of both the attending continents - Asia and Africa.
 30,000 people came to watch the beginning of the gala sporting event.
 The ceremony, which was hosted by Bollywood actor Priyanka Chopra, was spread over a time period of two hours and forty minutes.
 Many celebrities, like actor Sanjay Dutt and tennis player Leander Paes graced the occasion.
 Also, six-time pole vault winner Sergey Bubka, along with his wife, attended the ceremony.

 Around 12,000 schoolchildren and college students came up with a show depicting the vast and vibrant culture of the two continents.

-Chief Guest L K Advani declared the Games open.
+Chief Guest Deputy Prime Minister L. K. Advani declared the Games open.
 Shooter Anjali Bhagwat took the Athlete's Oath.
 This was followed by a laser show, fireworks and a space cannon show.
 The highlight of the Opening ceremony was the Umojas - a group of professional tribal dancers from Africa.
 There were other international showcases - the spiritual chanting by the Chinese monks, and the peace prayers by thousands of schoolchildren.
 Singer Shankar Mahadevan sang the theme song.
 Bollywood divas Shilpa Shetty, Simran and Urmila Matondkar did dance performances.

 Unlike the Olympic Games, there was no individual march past for the countries.
 The countries came in batches of two - Asian countries in one batch and African countries in another.